mcneel/developer.rhino3d.com/_guide_topics/rhinodevdocs/style_guide.md

 ## Table of Contents
 {: .toc-header }

-The UI-widget to the left of this paragraph is a the Table of Contents (TOC) for this page.
+The UI-widget to the left of this column is a the Table of Contents (TOC) for this page.
 If you are authoring a page that requires a TOC, you can generate one automatically by using a TOC-enabled template (see Authoring Content for more information).
 To get a TOC-enabled template to generate the TOC, you simply have to add the correct class decorations underneath the Headers and Sub Headers.

 For example, to get a Header to show up in the TOC, you would type this: